HOW DO I KEEP FOXES OUT OF MY GARDEN AND SECURE MY PETS?

 despite recent media reports suggesting otherwise, there is no evidence

-that foxes represent a significant threat to either species.
+that foxes represent a significant threat to pet cats or dogs.

 The Details: Foxes have a chequered relationship with humans and are